opentelekomcloud-docs/storage-disaster-recovery-service/api-ref/source/apis/protection_group/performing_a_failover_for_a_protection_group.rst

 Detailed login constraints are described as follows:

 **Scenario 1**: Server A runs Windows and does not have Cloudbase-Init installed.
-After the first time planned failover or failover:
+After the first time switchover or failover:

 -  If your servers use password for login, you can use the password of Server A to log in to the production site server (Server B) or disaster recovery site server (Server A).
 -  If your servers use key pair for login, you can use the obtained password of Server A to log in to the production site server (Server B) or disaster recovery site server (Server A).

 .. note::

-   After the first time planned failover or failover, the password or key pair remains the same for the subsequent planned failovers or failovers.
+   After the first time switchover or failover, the password or key pair remains the same for the subsequent switchovers or failovers.
 In this example:

    You can use the password of Server A to log in to the production site server or disaster recovery site server.

 **Scenario 2**: Server A runs Windows and already has Cloudbase-Init installed.
-After the first time planned failover or failover:
+After the first time switchover or failover:

 -  When your servers use password for login,